 These changes are all normal, but they won’t last forever.
 Just like you need to find yourself after having a baby, your couple needs to as well.
 Eventually you’ll find a new dynamic, remember – nothing is permanent.
 One day your baby will sleep through the night.
 You will be able to go out again.
 You will be able to be intimate.

-The reality is, that when you have a baby, you look at most things slightly differently.
+The reality is, that after having a baby, you look at most things slightly differently.
 The world makes sense in a different way, and it soon becomes clear that life is all about constant change.
 From pregnancy to giving birth to feeding your newborn to weaning, walking, talking and beyond, your life with your baby is always evolving – and so are you.

 Don’t expect to feel like you’ve got it all figured out to begin with.
 Accept that you’re going to have days when you look in the mirror and wonder what the hell happened to the carefree person you were a few years ago.
 Accept that the moment is brief, and that things are always moving to a new phase or stage.